Zihao Ye (叶子豪)

 About Me

-This is Zihao Ye, a third-year Ph.D. student at the University of Washington’s Paul G. Allen School of Computer Science and Engineering, advised by Luis Ceze in the SAMPL research group.
-I also work closely with Tianqi Chen on Apache TVM project.
+This is Zihao Ye, a fourth-year Ph.D. student at the University of Washington's Paul G. Allen School of Computer Science and Engineering, advised by Luis Ceze in the SAMPL research group.
+I also work closely with Tianqi Chen on Machine Learning Compilers.

 Research

-Feel free to drop me an email if we have aligned interests, and I’m open to collaborations.
+I'm focusing on developing FlashInfer and some related research projects, feel free to drop me an email if are interested, and I'm open to collaborations.

 News